The Classical to Jazz Piano Mastery Program

 There are pianists with far less technical ability than you who are improvising, playing gigs, and actually playing what they hear.

-Meanwhile, you can play advanced classical repertoire — but when it comes to jazz, everything falls apart.
+Meanwhile, you can play advanced classical repertoire — but when it comes to jazz, things can fall apart FAST.

-Your ears can't keep up.
-Improvisation feels like guessing.
+Maybe you can't keep up.
+Improvisation can feel like guessing.
 And no matter how much theory you’ve learned, it doesn’t seem to translate in the moment.

 The difference isn’t talent or work ethic.

-It’s that they learned how to be a jazz pianist — and you were trained to interpret music, not create it.
+It’s that those other pianists learned how to be a jazz pianist — you were trained to interpret music, not create it.

 To read, not hear.